garder14/erfnet-tensorflow2/README.md

 ## Training

 Before training the network, you need to download the Cityscapes dataset.
-For this purpose, create an account in [www.cityscapes-dataset.com](https://www.cityscapes-dataset.com/), and then run the following command (indicating your username and password):
+For this purpose, create an account in [www.cityscapes-dataset.com](https://www.cityscapes-dataset.com/), and run the following command (indicating your username and password):

 ```bash
 bash download_data.sh username password